Democrats, White House forge new North American trade deal

 “It will be the best and most important trade deal ever made by the USA.
 Good for everybody – Farmers, Manufacturers, Energy, Unions – tremendous support.
 Importantly, we will finally end our Country’s worst Trade Deal, NAFTA!,” the president said in a tweet.

+Lighthizer praised the joint work of the Trump administration, Democrats, business and labor leaders to reach an agreement, calling it “nothing short of a miracle that we have all come together.”

+“This is a win-win-win agreement which will provide stability for working people in all three countries for years to come,” Freeland said.
+“That is no small thing.”

-A House vote is likely before Congress adjourns for the year and the Senate is likely to vote in January or February.
+A U.S. House vote is likely before Congress adjourns for the year and the Senate is likely to vote in January or February.
+Senate Majority Leader Mitch McConnell said the vote on the trade deal will likely occur after an expected impeachment trial in the Senate.

 Pelosi was the key congressional force behind the deal, which updates the 25-year-old NAFTA accord that many Democrats — especially from manufacturing areas hit hard by trade-related job losses — have long lambasted.